All Products

 kubectl delete RoleBinding arms-pilot-prom-spec-ns-k8s -n kube-system

-After you delete the residual resource configurations, go to the ACK console, choose Operations > Add-ons, and reinstall the ack-arms-prometheus component.
+After you manually delete the ARMS-Prometheus resources, go to the Container Service console, choose Operations > Add-ons, and reinstall the ack-arms-prometheus component.